 Are your older children and teens wearing their seat belts correctly?
 In this video, you’ll see how to ensure they are buckled up safely.
 Make sure your child does not tuck the shoulder belt under her arm or behind her back.
 This leaves the upper body unprotected and adds extra slack into the seat belt system, putting your child at risk of severe injury in a crash or with sudden braking.
 In addition, never allow anyone to “share” seat belts.
 All passengers must have their own car seats or seat belts.

 Common Question about Seat Belts:

 I've seen products that say they can help make the seat belt fit better.
 Should we get one of these?

 No, these products should not be used.
-They may actually interfere with proper seat belt fit by causing the lap belt to ride too high on the stomach or making the shoulder belt too loose.
+They may interfere with proper seat belt fit by causing the lap belt to ride too high on the stomach or making the shoulder belt too loose.
 They can even damage the seat belt.
 This rule applies to car seats too; do not use extra products unless they came with the seat or are specifically approved by the seat manufacturer.
-These products are not covered by any federal safety standards, and the American Academy of Pediatrics (AAP) does not recommend they be used.
-As long as children are riding in the correct restraint for their size, they should not need to use additional devices.
+These products are not covered by any federal safety standards, and the AAP does not recommend they be used.
+If children are riding in the correct restraint for their size, they should not need to use additional devices.